14 Kids' Cereals You Always Leave on Grocery Store Shelves

 The bowl of cereal.
-There really is nothing more nostalgic than pouring yourself some of your favorite sugary, sweet, colorful and even chocolatey cereal as you watch some Saturday morning cartoons.
+There really is nothing more nostalgic than pouring yourself some of your favorite sugary, sweet, colorful, and even chocolatey cereal as you watch some Saturday morning cartoons.
 It reminds you of a simpler time, when you would slurp up that leftover milk that most likely became the color of the cereal you were feasting on.
 Kids' cereals are true treats, but that doesn't mean they're good for you.
-They never were!
+Sorry, but they never were, and these worst' kids cereal options are proof.

-Check out our breakdown of the 10 unhealthiest, worst kids' cereals out there.
+Check out our breakdown of the worst kids' cereals out there so you know exactly which boxes to walk right by when you're in the grocery store.
 And if you're looking for more healthy habits you should be trying out instead, here are the 21 Best Healthy Cooking Hacks of All Time!

 Don't let that bear fool you!
 One serving of this cereal costs you 21 grams of sugar.
 (And keep in mind one serving is one cup.)
 That's all added sugar we're talking about here, too.